 Experience the excitement of a Barbados snorkeling adventure is one of the best ways to experience the spectacular world hidden under the island’s turquoise waters… You can snorkel at some notable shipwrecks, and coral reefs and even swim with some amazing turtles.

-The island has been blessed with perfect temperatures, calm waters, high visibility and beautiful coral reefs swarming with a fascinating variety of marine life.
-These attributes along with natural barrier and fringe reefs that run parallel to the island’s beautiful west and south coast provide the ideal

-ideal environment for a very diverse group of marine life.
+The island has been blessed with perfect temperatures, calm waters, high visibility, and beautiful coral reefs swarming with a fascinating variety of marine life.
+These attributes along with natural barriers and fringe reefs that run parallel to the island’s beautiful west and south coast provide the ideal environment for a diverse group of marine life.

-Step in the water once it is calm and you are sure to have an underwater adventure filled with juvenile fish, like snappers, Sergeant major fish, angel fish, parrot fish, a variety of soft and hard corals and host of other sea life will leave lasting memories.
+Step in the water once it is calm and you are sure to have an underwater adventure filled with juvenile fish, like snappers, Sergeant major fish, angel fish, parrot fish, a variety of soft and hard corals, and a host of other sea life that will leave lasting memories.

-The fringes and reefs found mainly off Barbados west and south coast are flourishing with healthy sponges, coral and plant life.
+The fringes and reefs found mainly off Barbados’ west and south coast are flourishing with healthy sponges, coral, and plant life.
 There are several types of reefs, each one unique in its own special way.
 The barrier reefs, located 1/2 – 2 miles from shore feature some large coral heads which form the habitat for thousands of beautiful fish and are perfect for snorkeling.